-Kaisa Schmidt-Thomé is a researcher in Urban Studies.
-She works with the questions of resource smart economy and urban futures.
+Kaisa Schmidt-Thomé has a research background in Urban Studies.
+She works with the questions of fair and sustainable urban futures, in the Urban Transformations team.

 Kaisa’s core competences include:

 – societal interaction of research